-The tour includes a 24-hour airport meet & assist service in Kathmandu airport, your arrival and departure airporthotel transfers and all other transfers.
+The tour includes a 24-hour airport arrival transfer from Kathmandu airport to your hotel, and all other transfers.

 4. International Flights

 We want to give you as much flexibility as possible when it comes to booking your holiday with us.
 So, to take account of people with varying travel plans, we don't include your international flights in the main tour price.
 We are however very happy to suggest flights to go with the tour.
 Please contact us with your preferred dates and departure airport and we'll give you a selection of airlines, times and fares to choose from.